Posts

 Image

 Rex Ingram's "The Four Horsemen of the Apocalypse" Rex Ingram's " The Four Horsemen of the Apocalypse " is widely considered the first anti-war film.
-In its depiction of the tragic events of World War I, it neither glorifies war nor looks past its losses.
-It had a huge cultural impact and even became the highest grossing film of 1921.
-The film also ignited the career of Rudolph Valentino, who would become the typcast actor for the 'Latin Lover' trope.
-The film was written by June Mathis, whose rose from the success of the film to become one of the most powerful women in Hollywood, only following behind Mary Pickford.
+In its depiction of the tragic events of World War I, it neither glorifies war nor overlooks its losses.
+It had a huge cultural impact and even became the highest-grossing film of 1921.
+The film also ignited the career of Rudolph Valentino, who would become the typecast actor for the 'Latin Lover' trope.
+The film was written by June Mathis, who rose from the success of the film to become one of the most powerful women in Hollywood, second only to Mary Pickford.
 The massive popularity allowed its writer, its director, and its stars to skyrocket to national fame.
 The film follows Julio, a smooth-talking womanizer, who is the favorite grandson of a rich landowner, Madariaga.
 The character of Julio sparked the 'Latin Lover' trope that would become famous in Hollywood films at the time.
-No...
+Not only th...

 From Morn to Midnight (1920)